RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 1. Each channel is normalized from 0:1 and added into a RGB color image.
 2. Availabe colors: 'Red', 'Green', 'YGreen' , 'Blue', 'Magenta', 'Cyan', 'Orange','Yellow'
 3. Picoquant PIE TimeGates LASER fireing order is from the longst wavelenght to the shortest.
-4. Optionan assign FRET 'donor', and 'acceptor' channels Set *FRET =TRUE*
+4. Optionan assign FRET 'donor', and 'acceptor' channels Set *FRET =True*
-5. Zstack image projection can be made of the selected Z stack files. *Zstack=True* and *Plot_OrthogonalProjections=True*
+5. Zstack image projection can be made of the selected Z stack files.
+Set *Zstack=True* and *Plot_OrthogonalProjections=True*
+6. Image Intensity [counts] data is saved in .dat (comma seperated file) Set *Save data files = True